ALSchwalm/transient/docs/cli/run.md

 For additional information, see [Getting Images](/details/images/).

-- `-image-frontend FRONTEND`: Use the provided `FRONTEND` path as the location to place the per-vm image copies.
+- `-image-frontend FRONTEND`: Use the provided `FRONTEND` path as the location to place the per-VM image copies.
 Note: this path defaults to `~/.local/share/transient/frontend`.

 - `-image-backend BACKEND`: Use the provided `BACKEND` path as the location to